• Skip to primary navigation

 • First, start to collect all the parts as shown in circuit diagram.

-• CD 4017 pin 16 connect to +9V supply.
+• Next, CD 4017 pin 16 connect to +9V supply.

-• Pin 8 goes to ground.
+• Then pin 8 goes to ground.

-• Diode 1N4002 across relay for protection.
+• Then diode 1N4002 connect across relay for protection.

-• At last, capacitor C1 positive end is connected to 9V battery positive and negative end to battery negative.
+• At last, capacitor C1 positive end connected to 9V battery positive and negative end to battery negative.

 Conclusion:

-To conclude, this Digital Code Lock Circuit using IC 4017 is very useful.
+To conclude, this Digital Code Lock Circuit using IC 4017 is very useful, as it is simple and reliable and it provides good security.

-Moreover, it is easy to build at home and students can learn digital logic from this project.
+Moreover, it is easy to build at home and students can learn digital logic from this project and also, this circuit is perfect for basic electronic security systems.

-Filed Under: Security and Protection
+Filed Under: Automation Circuits, DIY Projects, Security and Protection

 About Admin-Lavi